jayskano/users-group-policy/README.md

 <p>

   - After unlocking the account, I was able to successfully login to Client-1 as "bib.tel".
-  - I went into Powershell and entered "whoami" to confirm that the account was unlocked.
+  - I opened Powershell and entered "whoami" to confirm that the account was authenticated and fully restored.

 </p>
 <br />